 Sexually transmitted diseases (STDs) — or sexually transmitted infections (STIs) — are generally acquired by sexual contact.
-The organisms (bacteria, viruses or parasites) that cause sexually transmitted diseases may pass from person to person in blood, semen, or vaginal and other bodily fluids.
+The bacteria, viruses or parasites that cause sexually transmitted diseases may pass from person to person in blood, semen, or vaginal and other bodily fluids.

-STDs don't always cause symptoms.
-It's possible to contract sexually transmitted diseases from people who seem perfectly healthy and may not even know they have an infection.
+STIs don't always cause symptoms.
+It's possible to contract sexually transmitted infections from people who seem perfectly healthy and may not even know they have an infection.

 - Sores or bumps on the genitals or in the oral or rectal area

 - Unusual or odorous vaginal discharge

 - Pain during sex